dvcrn/chatgpt-ui/README.md

       }
 ```

-- messages are instructions to send to ChatGPT when the scenario is loaded, typically instructing the AI what it should do.
+- messages are instructions to send to the LLM when the scenario is loaded, typically instructing the AI what it should do.
 Use `:system` messages to provide admin commands.
 The 3.5-turbo model is not paying so much attention to system messages, so experiment with using `:user` instead.
 - `keep_context` specifies whether the conversation context should be kept.
 If this is set to false (recommended), each message that is sent to the AI will be treated as a new conversation, the AI will have no context on previously sent messages.

 ## Usage